-Tort claims currently become time-barred after one year from the date on which the injured party became aware of the loss/damage and of the identity of the liable party (relative prescription) or at the latest ten years after the date on which the loss/damage was caused (absolute prescription).
+Tort claims currently become time-barred after three years from the date on which the injured party became aware of the loss/damage and of the identity of the liable party (relative prescription) or at the latest ten years after the date on which the harmful conduct took place or ceased (absolute prescription).
+In cases involving bodily injury or the death of a human being, the absolute limitation period is twenty years.

-Claims for restitution for unjust enrichment become time-barred one year after the date on which the injured party learned of its claim (relative prescription) and in any event ten years after the date on which the claim first arose (absolute prescription).
+Claims for restitution for unjust enrichment become time-barred three years after the date on which the injured party learned of its claim (relative prescription) and in any event ten years after the date on which the claim first arose (absolute prescription).